 Joachim Schupp, M.D. has been the Chief Medical Officer of the Company since February 2012.
 Dr. Schupp has more than 25 years of leadership experience in the pharmaceutical industry.
 He has achieved the professional distinction of leading international project teams that have brought several drugs through the development and the regulatory process and on to the market globally.
 Most recently, Dr. Schupp has worked as an Executive Consultant for pharmaceutical and biotechnology companies.
 He held positions as Vice-President of Clinical Development at Apricus Biosciences, Inc. from April 2011 to February 2012, Senior Consultant to and Chief Medical Officer at Transdel Pharmaceuticals, Inc. from May 2009 to April 2011, Vice President of Medical Affairs at Adventrx Pharmaceuticals from 2006 to 2008 and Vice President of Clinical Data Services at ProSanos Corporation from 2004 to 2006.
-In addition, Dr. Schupp spent 19 years with Novartis Pharmaceuticals in Switzerland where he held various positions in clinical development and global project teams to discover new non steroidal inflammatory drugs (NSAIDs) with improved gastrointestinal tolerability.
+In addition, Dr. Schupp spent 19 years with Novartis Pharmaceuticals in Switzerland where he held various positions in clinical development and global project management.
+Dr. Schupp began his pharmaceutical career at Ciba-Geigy, now Novartis, in 1985 where he was appointed to lead international clinical project teams to discover new non steroidal inflammatory drugs (NSAIDs) with improved gastrointestinal tolerability.
 Dr. Schupp received several prestigious awards at Ciba-Geigy and Novartis for his team leadership contributions.
 Dr. Schupp received his M.D. from the Free University of Berlin in Germany and he served on the faculty at the University of Pretoria, South Africa, in Internal Medicine and Rheumatology.